mailsac/mailsac-integration-test-java/README.md

     }
     ```

-5. Add a `sendMail()` method which calls `purgeInbox()` in order to prepare room for new messages.
-Then it makes a POST request to `api/outgoing-messages` and checks whether or not a message was sent using `assertEquals`:
+5. Add a `sendMail()` method which makes a POST request to `api/outgoing-messages` and checks whether or not a message was sent using `assertEquals`:

     ```java
     public class AppTest {